Roundtable Members and Staff

 Rev. Carla Roland Guzmán was raised in Puerto Rico and is ordained in the Episcopal Church.
 She serves an inclusive, bilingual, and multicultural congregation in New York City.

-Union; and is currently finishing her PhD in Theology form the University of Exeter (UK) and Hartford Seminary.
+Union; and a PhD in Theology form the University of Exeter (UK) and Hartford Seminary.

 In the early 1990s she was involved with the LGBTQ+ community while at Cornell University, and the work done at that time led to the creation of the LGBTQ+ Resource Center, one of the earliest in the country.
-She recently served one year on the board of the Cornell University GALA.
+She recently served on the board of the Cornell University LGBT Alumni Association.

 Current interests lie in bringing the voices of people of color to LGBTQ+ institutions, as well as, bringing LGBTQ+ voices to the Latinx Hispanic Community, including Churches.